-Julia Child Roses Are a Delight
+'Julia Child' Roses Are a Delight for the Senses

 If you have a shelf of Julia Child cookbooks in your kitchen, you need a row of 'Julia Child' roses in your garden.
-They're floribunda roses that repeat bloom in big, free-flowering clusters all season, and they're a perfect match for the celebrated chef who lends her name to the shrub.
+They're floribunda roses that repeat bloom in big, free-flowering clusters all season, and they're a perfect match for the celebrated chef who lent her name to the shrub.